vinicius111andrade/ft_server/README.md

 # ft_server
 This is a 42sp project.
-It's a dockerfile with other configuration archives to make a web server running in a docker container.
+It's a dockerfile with other configuration archives to make a web server run in a docker container.
 It uses Nginx, MySQL, OpenSSL, PHPMyAdmin and WordPress to make it all work.

 ### How to run and test